-Within each of those platforms there may be several services for each of them.
-For example, for Microsoft, we’ll pull OneDrive, Microsoft Mail, and Office365 mail.
+Within each of these sources there may be several services, apps, or data types for each of them.
+For example, for Microsoft, AXIOM can acquire data from OneDrive, Microsoft Mail, and Office365 mail.
 For Google, AXIOM can acquire data from a user’s Google Account, Google Drive, and Google Apps, such as Google Photos, Google Calendar, Gmail, and Google Hangouts.

-Once the processing is complete, we’re presented with the results in AXIOM Examine with the new cloud data found at the bottom under “Cloud”:
+Once the processing is complete, you’re presented with the results in AXIOM with the new cloud data found at the bottom under “Cloud”:

 You may also see a category for “Cloud Storage.”
-The difference between these two is that Cloud Storage are cloud artifacts that were found on the device whereas those artifacts accounted for in the “Cloud” category specifically describe those artifacts acquired from the cloud.
-For example, if I found Dropbox data on a user’s computer referencing files and accounts tied to Dropbox, they would fall under Cloud Storage, but if I authenticated and acquired data from a user’s Dropbox account online, they would be found under the Cloud category.
+The difference between these two categories is that Cloud Storage describes cloud artifacts that were found on the device whereas those artifacts accounted for in the “Cloud” category specifically describe those artifacts acquired from the cloud.
+For example, if you found Dropbox data on a user’s computer referencing files and accounts tied to Dropbox, they would fall under “Cloud Storage,” but if I authenticated and acquired data from a user’s Dropbox account online, they would be found under the “Cloud” category.

-We can see that it found a good amount of data across each of the accounts and now this data is integrated right into AXIOM along with the computer and phone evidence that was recovered as well.
+In the example below, there is a good amount of data across each of the accounts and now this data is integrated right into AXIOM along with the computer and phone evidence that was recovered as well.
 Here’s a quick look at what Gmail email looks like in AXIOM when pulled from the cloud:

 From here you can continue your examination just like any other making use of the sorting, filtering on any of the columns available to help narrow down the number of emails to be searched.
 If any of the artifacts contain timestamps or geolocation data (which many of them do), the data can be viewed in AXIOM’s Timeline or World Map views as well.
 Watch the video below for a guided walk through with Kim Bradley, highlighting how to acquire data from Google cloud accounts, which is just one of the examples of the cloud capabilities of Magnet AXIOM.